Our advice for clinicians on the coronavirus is here.

 If you are a member of the public looking for health advice, go to the NHS website.
 And if you are looking for the latest travel information, and advice about the government response to the outbreak, go to the gov.uk website.

-If you have a dental issue during lockdown, it is important that you know how to access help when you need it.
+If you have a dental issue during the COVID-19 pandemic, it is important that you know how to access help when you need it.